dysnix/keda-docs/content/docs/2.6/scalers/predictkube.md

 ### Trigger Specification

-This specification describes the `predictkube` trigger that scales based on a predicting load based on a `prometheus` metrics.
+This specification describes the `predictkube` trigger that scales based on a predicting load based on `prometheus` metrics.

 ```yaml
 triggers: